Columbia Railway: Switch to mechanical and electrical power

-On March 2, 1889, the District authorized every streetcar company in Washington to switch from horse power to underground cable or to electricity provided by battery or underground wire and in 1890 companies were authorized to sell stock to pay for the upgrades - provided they did not involve overhead wires.
-In 1892, one-horse cars were banned within the city, and by 1894 Congress began requiring companies to switch to something other than horse power while continuing to disallow overhead lines within the city.
+On March 2, 1889, the District authorized every streetcar company in Washington to switch from horse power to underground cable or to electricity provided by battery or underground wire.
+In 1890, companies were authorized to sell stock to pay for the upgrades, provided they did not involve overhead wires.
+In 1892, one-horse cars were banned within the city, and by 1894, Congress began requiring companies to switch to something other than horse power while continuing to disallow overhead lines within the city.

 In order to comply with the new rules, the Columbia Railway decided to try a cable system, the last cable car system built in the United States.
-They built a new cable car barn and began operating the system on March 9, 1895, but it wasn't long before it became clear that the underground electrical system was superior, so it abandoned cable cars and switched to electrical power on July 22, 1899.
+They built a new cable car barn and began operating the system on March 9, 1895, but it soon became clear that the underground electrical system was superior.
+It abandoned cable cars and switched to electrical power generated by the power plant built to power its cable operation on July 22, 1899.
 The last cable car in the city ran the next day.

-Using electricity from the power plant built to power its cable operation, the Columbia won permission in 1898 to build a line east along Benning Road NE.
+The Columbia won permission in 1898 to build a line east along Benning Road NE.
 Since this route was outside the city as defined at the time, overhead wires could be used to provide electric power.
 The line split on the east side of the Anacostia.
 One branch ran to Kenilworth, and the other connected at Seat Pleasant with the terminus of the steam-powered Chesapeake Beach Railway.

 The end of the line

-Between 1896 and 1899, three businessmen purchased controlling interests in several streetcar companies including the Columbia Railway Company.
+Between 1896 and 1899, three businessmen purchased controlling interests in several streetcar companies, including the Columbia Railway Company.
 They incorporated the Washington Traction and Electric Company on June 5, 1899, as a holding company for these interests.
 But the holding company had borrowed too heavily and paid too much for the subsidiaries and was quickly in financial trouble.
-Because of this, Congress - on June 5, 1900 - authorized the Washington and Great Falls to acquire the stock of any and all of the railways and power companies owned by Washington Traction.
+So on June 5, 1900, Congress authorized the Washington and Great Falls Railway to acquire the stock of any and all of the railways and power companies owned by Washington Traction.
 When Washington Traction defaulted on its loans on June 1, 1901, Washington and Great Falls moved in to take its place.
 On February 4, 1902, Washington and Great Falls changed its name to the Washington Railway and Electric Company, reincorporated as a holding company and exchanged stock in Washington Traction and Electric one for one for stock in the new company (at a discounted rate).
 This was the end of the Columbia Railway Company.